-The original source for these transcriptions is Bach’s autograph manuscript.
-In the “Literal Transcription” this manuscript has simply been copied and transposed down a fifth (plus an octave).
-All the bowings in the “Literal Transcriptions” are Bach’s.
+The source for these transcriptions is Bach’s autographed manuscript.
+In the “Literal Transcription” all of the notes have simply been transposed down into the new cello key (either A major or G major).
+All the bowings and other indications (articulations, dynamics etc) in the “Literal Transcriptions” are Bach’s.
 In the “Edited Concert Versions” however, Bach’s bowings have very often been changed.
-Three of the movements have so many awkward (if not impossible) double-stops that they are also offered in versions for cello duo, which avoids all double stops and chords for the cellist playing the melodic line.
+Three of the movements have so many awkward (if not impossible) double-stops that they are also offered in versions for cello duo, which allows us to eliminate all of the difficult double stops and chords for the cellist playing the melodic line.

-Curiously, for every movement of this Partita, except for the Preludio, the transposition down by an extra tone into G major is very advantageous.
-Suddenly, the double-stops and passagework are so much easier.
-Unfortunately, the Preludio not only doesn’t like G major: when we transpose it down an additional tone it is actually impossible to play it because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
+Curiously, for every movement of this Partita except for the Preludio, a transposition down by an extra tone into G major (hence a major sixth downwards transposition instead of our normal perfect fifth) is very advantageous.
+Suddenly, the doublestops and passagework are so much easier.
+Unfortunately, the Preludio not only doesn’t like G major: if we transpose it down by an additional tone into G major, it actually becomes physically impossible to play because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
 What a shame!
 In all the other movements there is only ever one note that becomes out-of-range (in bar 22 of Minuet I).
-We thus have a choice between:
+For this Partita we therefore have a choice between:

 - playing the entire Partita in our standard transposition down a fifth (in A major) and perhaps playing the more polyphonic movements as duos with a friend

 - paying the Preludio in our standard A major, followed by all the rest of the movements transposed one tone lower into G major.
 This is perhaps shocking to purists but probably not even noticeable to 99% of the listening public